Texas Buyer Representation Agreements in 2026: When, What, and How

 Timing

-NAR rules require an agreement before touring a home.
-Texas law is slightly different.
-It requires an agreement before “substantive action,” which could technically happen during or after a showing if you’re only providing access.
-But as a practical matter, treat them the same.
-Get the agreement signed before you show property.
+NAR rules require a written agreement before touring a home.
+Texas law lines up closely.
+It requires the written agreement before you show any residential property, or before you present an offer if nothing gets shown.
+So treat them the same.
+Get the agreement signed before you show property, every time.

 Scope